antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 ### Godot

 [Godot](https://godotengine.org/) is a royalty free, multi-platform, open-source engine developed using C++.
 It's a fully integrated game development engine.
 It also uses .NET to deliver C# scripting.
-Godot has been gaining popularity as of late and its community is growing rapidly.
+Lately, Godot has been gaining popularity and its community is growing rapidly.
 It has also gained support and grants from both Microsoft and Epic games.

 ### CryEngine